top of page

 J. F. Kennedy

-“VOICES From Migrations” is a project co-funded by the European Union exploring untold migration.
-Milad Khasi moved from Syria to Belgium in 1999, fleeing war.
-This is his story:
+“VOICES From Migrations” is a project co-funded by the European Union that gives voice to the untold stories of migrants.
+Mariagrazia Bognolo - formerly Mariagrazia Alzetta - moved from Italy to Belgium in the 1970s.
+This is her story.

-“VOICES From Migrations” is a project co-funded by the European Union exploring untold migration.
-Kassem Hussein moved from Lebanon to Belgium in 2001.
-Here is his story:
+“VOICES From Migrations” is a project co-funded by the European Union that gives voice to the untold stories of migrants.
+Guido Bognolo moved from Italy to Belgium in the 1970s.
+This is his story.

 YOUR STORY, YOUR VOICE!